 Wondering what to do I found another watch shop and asked if they knew anything about its closure.
 I pressed on, running around the watch shops and jewellers within the centre.
 Time was getting short as the centre was about to close at 9pm.
 Eventually I found a partner shop.
 A chap in the store said that they were part of the same group of businesses.
 I told him that the shop had closed, and he too looked surprised.
 What next?
 He then said that another shop might be able to help.
 He called the number and got a positive response.
 “Good news” he said; they thought they might have it, but I’d have to move quickly as they were about to close.
 I ran the length of the shopping centre to get to the shop just in time.
 There on the counter was a large box full of watches that had been repaired and left behind by the closure of the store.
 In that box was my cherished watch.
 A look of relief beamed across my face.
 I paid for my watch and left the shop.

 On my train ride home I started to think of how many other watches of great sentimental value lay in that box.
 How many other people would have to run around the centre looking in vain for a shop that no longer trades in Westfields.
 Only detective work helped me uncover the mystery closure of the shop and my missing watch.

 It is so easy for businesses to lose sight of their purpose, and as a result let down customers.
 In this case I estimated at least fifty people.
-I wonder if the retailer will ever realise the impact that poor service has on the reputation of their brand and the heartache that they have caused.
+I wonder if the retailer will ever realise the impact that poor customer service culture has on the reputation of their brand and the heartache that they have caused.